Rahul-2045/rag-pdf-question-answering/README.md

 - Year-wise comparison between 2021 and 2022
 - Medicaid expansion and non-expansion states

-This PDF is useful for RAG testing because it has clear headings, structured content, facts, percentages, tables, and state-wise comparison data.
+This PDF is useful for RAG testing because it contains clear headings, facts, percentages, tables, and state-wise comparison data.

 ---